ethereumjs/ethereumjs-monorepo/packages/tx/README.md

 There are two additional configuration steps needed to work with blob transactions.

 1. Install an additional dependency that supports the `kzg` interface defined in [the kzg interface](./src/kzg/kzg.ts).
 You can install the default option [c-kzg](https://github.com/ethereum/c-kzg-4844) by simply running `npm install c-kzg`.
 2. Download the trusted setup required for the KZG module.
-It can be found [here](../client/lib/trustedSetups/trusted_setup.txt).
+It can be found [here](../client/lib/trustedSetups/trusted_setup.txt) within the client package.

 ##### Usage